MrPekar98/kg-lookup/README.md

 ### Reconstructing Lucene Indexes
 In case you want to reconstruct the Lucene indexes, simply redo the Curl instruction above.
-The service will reconstruct the Lucene indexes using the latest TDB model, even if the service is still running.
+The service will reconstruct the Lucene indexes using the running Virtuoso instance, even if the service is still running.
 So there is no need to stop the service and rebuild it.

 ## Running the Service